AndreiBarbuOz/uipath-doc-manipulation/README.md

 ## Testing and development

-For most of the files in the `process\src` folder, an equivalent test file exists in the `process\tests` folder.
+For most of the files in the `process\src` folder, an equivalent test file should exist in the `process\tests` folder.
 The functionality of the workflow is embedded in the tests. _ie._ the successful execution of the tests define the correct behavior of the workflow.